realworldocaml/book/en/04-lists-options-and-patterns.md

 * If `x` is a value and `l` is a list, then the expression `x :: l` constructs a new list where the first element is `x`, and the rest is `l`.
-The value corresponding to `x :: l` is commonly called a _cons_-cell (the term comes from Lisp, where _cons_ is short for "constructor").
+The value corresponding to `x :: l` is commonly called a _cons_-cell (the term comes from Lisp, where "cons" is short for "constructor").

-The bracket syntax `["Chicago"; "Paris"; "Tokyo"]` is syntactic sugar for a list with 3 cons-cells, `"Chicago" :: "Paris" :: "Tokyo" :: []`.
-Each cell has two
-parts: a value, and a pointer to the rest of the list.
+The bracket syntax `["Chicago"; "Paris"; "Tokyo"]` is just another way to write a list with 3 cons-cells, `"Chicago" :: "Paris" :: "Tokyo" :: []`.
+Each cell has two parts: a value, and a pointer to the rest of the list.
 The final pointer refers to the special value `[]` representing the empty list.

 TODO: IMAGE figures/04-list-01.svg